 Roth IRAs have eligibility requirements based on your income.
-If you file your taxes as a single or head of household, you can’t contribute to a Roth if you earn more than $137,000 per year.
-If you earn between $122,000.01 and $137,000 you can contribute, but not the full amount.
-If you’re married and file jointly, you need an income of less than $203,000 to be eligible.
+If you file your taxes as a single or head of household, you can’t contribute to a Roth if you earn more than $140,000 per year.
+For the 2021 tax year, if you earn between $125,000 and $140,000 you can contribute, but not the full amount.
+If you’re married and file jointly, you need an income of less than $208,000 to be eligible.

 If you earn too much, you might want to look into other retirement investment options, like a Traditional IRA.
 These don’t have income requirements like Roth IRAs do and you can max out contributions without worry.